 Mindful discarding is at the heart of the KonMari Method™.
-Composting is a simple way to let go of food with gratitude – and stay in touch with the soil that feeds us.
+Starting a compost at home, even in small apartments is a simple way to let go of food with gratitude — and stay in touch with the soil that feeds us.

 To demystify the process, we spoke with Michael Martinez, founder and executive director of L.A.
-Compost.
-His first piece of advice is to trust yourself – and just do it.
+Compost about composting at home.
+His first piece of advice is to trust yourself — and just do it.
 “Compost is very forgiving,” he says.
 “Making mistakes is part of the process, but you’ll always get something out of a pile.”

 Even though food scraps are organic matter, the conditions in landfills make it impossible for them to decompose naturally — after being thrown out, our wilted lettuce leaves and overripe avocados turn into methane, a greenhouse gas that contributes to global warming.